RiccardoRicci23/SoftwareAndComputing_project/README.md

 ## 2. Data extraction: clusterVSrun.cpp and efficiency macros
-The following macros studies some fundamental quantities related to the DUT performance.
+The following macros extract some fundamental quantities related to the DUT performance.

 ### clusterVSrun.cpp

 This macro extract the MPV of the ClusterSize over the DUT surface per each associated track.
 For now, we decided to keep using landau fit over the distribution, but we would like to focus better on it and write an appropriate parametrization for the fit.
-It also prints a .csv file with the run as first column and the cluster MPV as second one.
+It also prints a .csv file with the run as first column and the cluster size MPV as second one.

 ![355234407](https://user-images.githubusercontent.com/61977057/109395535-2e2b2200-792d-11eb-924d-c1d839872f1f.png)